rockkingjy/OpenTracker/readme.md

 Download a pretrained [[VGG_CNN_M_2048.caffemodel (370 MB)](https://drive.google.com/file/d/1-kYYCcTR7gBZyHM5oVChNvu0Q9XPdva3/view?usp=sharing)], put it into folder: **eco/model**

-If you could not download through the link above (especially for the people from main land of China), check this [[link](https://gist.github.com/ksimonyan/78047f3591446d1d7b91#file-readme-md)] and download.
+If you could not download through the link above (especially for the people from Mainland China), check this [[link](https://gist.github.com/ksimonyan/78047f3591446d1d7b91#file-readme-md)] and download.

-For ECO_Deep, means using Deep features and HOG feature, in **eco/parameters.cc**, change:
+For ECO_Deep, means using Deep features and HOG feature, in **eco/parameters.cc**, change to:
 ```
 	bool 	useDeepFeature 		 = true;
 	bool	useHogFeature		 = true;
 ```

-For ECO_HC, means just HOG feature, in **eco/parameters.cc**, change:
+For ECO_HC, means just HOG feature, in **eco/parameters.cc**, change to:
 ```
 	bool 	useDeepFeature 		 = false;
 	bool	useHogFeature		 = true;